ohscar/rmalloc/doc/paper/jeff.rst

 Real-World Testing
 ~~~~~~~~~~~~~~~~~~~~
 Since the allocator does have the interface of standard allocators client code needs to be rewritten.
-In order to do
+The two major
-testing and benchmarking of real-world applications, applications need to be rewritten.
-The two major problems with this
+problems with this is that it requires access to source code, and rewriting much of the source code.
+This is where
-is that it requires access to source code, and rewriting much of the source code.
-This is where Steve is useful.
+Steve is useful.

 Profiling